 Recognizing Distress Tolerance

-Reflecting on the time since March 2020, the concept of distress tolerance may resonate more than ever.
-We all made it through an unpredictable and traumatic situation that our efforts alone could not change or speed up.
-Distress tolerance is about riding the wave of emotion and finding coping skills which allow you to accept those problems that you can’t solve or control, rather than focusing on all the ways you’d like them to be different.
-Coping skills can include everything from deep breaths and positive self-talk in moments of tension to daily exercise, text messages with friends who get it or a favorite podcast throughout the day.
+Distress tolerance is about riding the wave of emotion and finding coping skills that allow you to accept problems you can’t solve or control—rather than focusing on all the ways you’d like them to be different.
+As parents, we regularly face situations that our efforts alone cannot change or speed up.
+Coping skills can include everything from deep breaths and positive self-talk in moments of tension to daily exercise, text messages with friends who get it, or a favorite podcast throughout the day.

 With practice and intention, these strategies can not only help you move through challenges, but also to recognize and celebrate your accomplishments as a parent.
 When you have a moment of calm or experience a ‘parenting win’ or feel joy with your child, embrace those feelings as well.
 Parents are quick to doubt themselves when things go “wrong” but often forget to celebrate when things go right.
 It is my hope that you can shift that balance, no matter what the rest of the day or week or year brings your way.